 Of all the gardens in London, Kew Gardens is perhaps the most famous, but we also have a special fondness for Hampton Court Palace Gardens.
 Better yet, in May the annual Chelsea Flower Show is held, although tickets to this event are much coveted and sell out well in advance.

 If you prefer to stick to the city proper, however, then spring is an excellent time of year to enjoy our Panoramic Walking Tour of London.
 Beginning at Westminster Abbey, the tour takes you through some of the most beautiful sights London has to offer and combines the architectural grandeur of the city with its green spaces.
 A perfect London day out!

-Summer in London is vibrant.
+Summer is always a popular time to visit London.
 As the days stretch out and the heat sets in, you’ll find the pace of the city changes, becoming less rushed and more celebratory.
-The city hosts a multitude of music festivals, the parks are packed with sunbathers and entertainers, street food and beer gardens abound; plays are performed in open air theatres like The Globe, and everyone seems to be out and about.
+The city hosts a multitude of music festivals, the parks are packed with sunbathers and entertainers, food stalls and beer gardens abound; plays are performed in open air theatres like The Globe, and everyone seems to be out and about enjoying the summer months.

 You may wish to escape the heat in the middle of the day, and what better way to spend your time than to enjoy the cool air and cultural exhibits of some of London’s finest galleries and museums?
 If you take our National Gallery Tour you’re sure to see some of Europe’s finest artworks and our British Museum Tour will take you on a journey through world history with an emphasis on Britain’s role in it.

 Another great option if the heat is getting too much for you, is to head for the water.
 The River Thames is your best bet if you fancy doing some sightseeing by boat.
 If you’d prefer to actually go for a swim, then why not check out the Serpentine Lido.
 Swimmers can make the most of mild weather and take a dip in the Serpentine lake, in London’s beautiful Hyde Park.